Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Highland, CA

-Normally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have an inspection if you notice any new issues, like unusual smells, strange noises, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice yearly.
+At the time of the inspection, your technician will tell you if any services are needed.
+You should also have your system inspected if you start noticing issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
 In Highland, you'll probably want to explore units on the higher end of this range.
-If your home is larger than 1,000 square feet, central air will be more effective than window units for cooling.
+For homes over 1,000 square feet, central air will be more effective than window units for cooling.

 There are a number of ways you can make your HVAC system more energy-efficient: